drvinceknight/Nashpy/docs/reference/gambit.rst

 All the algorithms in :code:`Nashpy` are implemented with readability as the main motivation.
 This at times comes at an efficiency cost.
-For example, :ref:`support-enumeration` builds the entire Polytope representation (using functionality of :code:`scipy`) which is not efficient.
+For example, :code:`support-enumeration` builds the entire Polytope representation (using functionality of :code:`scipy`) which is not efficient.

 **To summarise:**